 I am Vanessa Bourne but known to most as Ness!
-I am currently living in Mid Devon and am starting a variety of different classes but still teach 2 days a week in Salisbury where I lived for 14 years and where I started to grow my Yoga business.
-All my yoga is Hatha Yoga but I specialise in Vinyasa Flow – a flowing form of Yoga, linking your breath to each movement and flowing gently from one posture to the next.
+I am currently living in Somerset but still teach in Mid Devon and Salisbury, where I lived for 14 years and where I started to grow my Yoga business.
+All my yoga is Hatha Yoga and my general adult classes are Vinyasa Flow – a flowing form of Yoga, linking your breath to each movement and flowing gently from one posture to the next.

 My passion for Yoga started 18 years ago after the birth of my second child and severe post natal depression.
 The doctors prescribed pills but innately, I just knew there was a better way to support and heal myself and I set out on my Yoga journey.